ballcoach12/NuclioDotNetTutorials/Part1.md

 Now that we have built the *nuclio-sdk-dotnetcore* assembly, we  really don't need it in our project any more; we just need a reference to it.
 So let's create a Packages folder in our function library project and put the *nuclio-sdk-dotnetcore* assembly there so that we can reference it.
 That way, we don't have to keep it in our solution and we can just use the compiled assembly.

-Copy the DLL file from the *bin/Debug* folder in the *nuclio-sdk-dotnetcore* project to the Packages folder in the function library project.
+Copy the DLL file from the *bin/Debug* folder in the *nuclio-sdk-dotnetcore* project to the Package folder in the function library project.
 Your Solution Explorer should look something like this now:

 ![](img/solExp2.png)

 Now right-click and remove the *nuclio-sdk-dotnetcore*  project, leaving only the function container project.

-Finally, add a reference to the *nuclio-sdk-dotnetcore* assembly that is located in the Packages folder.
+Finally, add a reference to the *nuclio-sdk-dotnetcore* assembly that is located in the Package folder.

 ## Write the Function Code